 - 1.21 The Galashiels East map shows that the settlement has a number of significant constraints evident, mainly associated with the River Tweed and associated SAC, and flood risk.
 However it must also be noted that the settlement has grown along the route of the river, in the valley.
-Therefore proposed development should respect this and, to avoid significant effect from flood risk and/or avoid damage to the integrity of the SAC, mitigation measures will have to be identified for any development proposed at ZED2 and RGALA003.
-It may also be necessary to investigate archaeological features.
-AGALA029, which was a MIR option, is allocated in the Proposed Plan for housing.
-The site has a lengthy history given its proximity to Abbotsford House; however any issues regarding impacting the listed-building have been dismissed by Historic Scotland.
-Flood risk and potential impact on the SAC have been considered in the assessment but it is judged that due to the topography of the site (significantly above the river), as well as a significant tree-belt between the river and the site, that there will be no impact on either constraint. - 1.22 The Galashiels west map shows that the site zRO4 and zRO6 will need to consider the same issues as for ZED2 above, due to their location adjacent the water.
+Therefore proposed development should respect this and, to avoid significant effect from flood risk and/or avoid damage to the integrity of the SAC, mitigation measures will have to be identified for any development proposed at zED2 and RGALA003.
+It may also be necessary to investigate archaeological features. - 1.22 The Galashiels west map shows that the site zRO4 and zRO6 will need to consider the same issues as for zED2 above, due to their location adjacent the water.
 There may also need to be archaeological investigation at development of these sites and EGL19B.
 It is judged that the two redevelopment sites, RGALA002 and RGALA004, will not bring significant negative impacts but that archaeological investigation may be required at the former.
-The site, AGALA027 was identified in the MIR and it will be carried forward into the Proposed Plan.
-The map shows that the site is located on land constrained due to the 'steep, often exposed gradients' & the 'north facing aspect'

-which limits solar gain.
-However, there has been development on the adjacent site and sensitive design with appropriate landscaping will ensure potential impacts are mitigated.
 Landscape considerations will also be important at EGL43 due to its location within the SLA; however the site covers a small area and it not considered to bring a significant negative impact.